but80/go-dio/README.md

 **go-dio** is a pure Go implementation of **DIO** the fundamental frequency estimation method.

 DIO is one feature of [World](https://github.com/mmorise/World) the speech analysis, manipulation and synthesis system.

+This version omits the downsampling function.
+If you want high speed, downsample the input in advance.